woss/git-gpg-remote-sign/README.md

 [user]
 name = Daniel Maricic
 email = daniel@woss.io
-# signingKey = 7A6DB9962EF3978E # this is my main key, only last 16 chars
+# signingKey = 7A6DB9962EF3128E # this is my main key, only last 16 chars

-signingKey = 3595E4B1EB3363FB7C4F78CC12F55F75B1EB0FA4 # this is my new full length testing key for p2p git signing [gpg] program = remote-signer
+# this is my new full length testing key for p2p git signing, if this is not set GPG_SIGN_KEY will be used
+signingKey = 3595E4B1EB3363FB7C4F78CC12F55F7513EB0FA4
+[gpg]
+program = remote_signer
 [tag]
 forceSignAnnotated = true
 [commit]